1119 papal election

-The 1119 papal election (held January 29 to February 2) was, of all the elections currently considered legitimate by the Roman Catholic Church, the smallest papal election of the twelfth century.
+The papal election held from January 29 to February 2 1119 was, of all the elections currently considered legitimate by the Roman Catholic Church, the smallest of the twelfth century.

 It is likely that only two cardinal bishops, four cardinal priests and four cardinal deacons participated in the election.
-The election took place in the abbey of Cluny in Burgundy, France, while most of the other cardinals remained in Italy.
-A non-cardinal Guy de Bourgogne, the Archbishop of Vienne, was elected Pope Callixtus II.
+The election took place in Cluny Abbey in France, while most of the other cardinals remained in Italy.
+A non-cardinal Guy of Burgundy, the archbishop of Vienne, was elected Pope Callixtus II.
 It was agreed by the cardinals at Cluny that they would seek the approval of the cardinals in Rome before they proceeded to enthrone the elected person.
 The cardinals in Rome granted their consent, and Guy was crowned in Vienne on February 9.
 Having spent more than a year restoring affairs in France and Germany, he reached Rome on 3 June 1120.

 Death of Pope Gelasius

-Pope Gelasius II was in exile from Rome, which was in the hands of the Emperor Henry V and his antipope Maurice Burdinus, and had fled to France.
+Pope Gelasius II was in exile from Rome, which was in the hands of Emperor Henry V and his antipope Maurice Burdinus, and had fled to France.
 The struggle with the emperor over the Investiture Controversy was costing him dearly.
 He held a synod in Vienne in the first half of January 1119, from which he moved to Lyon by January 14.
 As he was leaving Vienne, Gelasius ordered Archbishop Guy of Vienne to join him in Cluny after he himself had arrived there.
 The pope then held another synod in Mâcon, where he was stricken by a sudden severe illness, which Pandulfus Pisanus identified as pleurisy.
 Immediately upon recognising the severity of his condition, he summoned Cardinal Kuno von Urach, the Bishop of Palestrina, and, according to Falco of Benevento, offered him the papacy.
 Kuno emphatically refused.
 Instead, Kuno suggested the archbishop of Vienne.

 Gelasius was near death when his party reached Cluny, only 24 km (15 mi) from Mâcon, but he was able to have a farewell meeting with the cardinals who had accompanied him, and to receive the sacraments before he died on 29 January 1119.

 The "Historia Compostelana" states that, before Pope Gelasius died, the archbishop of Vienne (Guy de Bourgogne) arrived, while the cardinals and the Bishops of Ostia and Porto were discussing possible candidates for the papacy with several Romans.
 Pope Gelasius (adhuc vivens, still alive) named the archbishop of Vienne and Abbot Pontius of Cluny to the Roman clergy and people as possible successors.
 The archbishop of Vienne, however, did not arrive at Cluny until 1 February, three days after the pope's death.
 Moreover, the cardinal bishops present at Cluny were Ostia and Palestrina, not Porto.
 The "Historia Compostelana" does not appear to be a reliable source.